-Due to the demands of multiple events and our ongoing (temporary) staff shortage during July, there have been an reduced number of Interproduct reviews this month.
-The focus has those ranges where our forecasts have ended up above the latest used value position, due to significant reductions in used values over recent weeks.
+Due to the demands of multiple events and our ongoing (temporary) staff shortage during August, there have been a reduced number of Interproduct reviews this month.
+The focus has been a combination of those ranges where our forecasts have ended up above the latest used value position, due to significant reductions in used values over recent weeks and other ranges where used value improvements have resulted in a forecast position which is viewed as being unrealistic, particularly at the 12-month point.